PierreMarchand20/htool_benchmarks/README.md

 - The index of the repetition `id_rep` of the benchmark,
 - The compression ratio `compression_ratio`,
 - The storage saving ratio `space_saving`,
 - The execution time `time (s)`.
-If several times are measured, several columns are added with appropriated name, for example: `factorization_time (s)` and `solve_time (s)` in $\mathcal{H}$-matrix factorization benchmarks.
+If several times are measured, several columns are added with appropriated names, for example: `factorization_time (s)` and `solve_time (s)` in $\mathcal{H}$-matrix factorization benchmarks.

 **Remark** : The ‘Classic’ implementation corresponds to the usual use of shared parallelism with OpenMP, typically the `# pragma omp for` instruction.
 The ‘TaskBased’ implementation, on the other hand, uses OpenMP's task parallelism features with the `# pragma omp taskloop` instruction.

-These CSV files can then be read by a python script `plot_bench.py`, which takes care of the visualization.
+These CSV file can then be read by a python script `plot_bench.py`, which takes care of the visualization.

 ## Results

-The following result figures are performed with `htool_benchmark version_TODO` and can be found in `output_reference/version_TODO` directory along corresponding CSV files.
-The execution time plotted on the graph is the average value of the results obtained from number_of_repetitions benchmark runs.
-A standard error bar is displayed on each curve to represent the uncertainty of the results.
+The result figures presented below were obtained using the `htool_benchmark v0.1.0` version and can be found in the `output_reference/v0.1.0` directory, along with the corresponding CSV files.
+Benchmarks have been performed on the *Cholesky* computing cluster, more information [here](https://docs.idcs.mesocentre.ip-paris.fr/cholesky/hardware_description/).

+The execution time plotted on the graph is the average value of the results obtained from `number_of_repetitions` benchmark runs.
+An error bar is displayed on each curve to represent the uncertainty of the results using the standard deviation across the different repetitions.
+An overview of the custom parameters can de found in section [Customization](#customization)

 With regards to the epsilon parameter, the figures below show that measured times consistently decrease with increasing epsilon values.
 This is expected, as higher epsilon values result in greater matrix compression, leading to time savings.
 Additionally, epsilon has minimal impact on the slopes of the various curves.
 As a result, the influence of this parameter will not be discussed further.